The Museum of Colonial Art or Count Casa Bayona

 Arriving at the living room, it seems that the XIXth century is still there.
 A large table holds the European glasswork, while the showcase, which the wood is aristocratically decorated, keeps mantles finely bordered and very ancient dishes, similar to the ones that decorate the walls.

-We further know that among the families lived in Cuba the Royal Proclamation and Royal Company marquisates are included, as well as the counties Pedroso and Garro, Sagunto and San Ignacio.
-Many of these lineages belonging are still conserved on the museum.
+It is also known that among the families who lived in Cuba alongside all that refinement were the Marquisates of Real-Proclamación and Real-Compañía, as well as the Countships of Pedroso y Garro, Sagunto, and San Ignacio.
+Many of the belongings of these lineages are preserved in the museum.

-The kitchen is very small, because it wasn't the original, but all the items inside it are owned by the colonial past.
-We say that the original kitchen was on the first floor.
+The kitchen is very small, because it wasn't the original, but all the items inside are owned by the colonial past.
+It's said that the original kitchen was on the first floor.

-The Museum of Colonial Art, is a Must See
+The Museum of Colonial Art, a Must See

 Subordinated to the Havana Historian's Office, the Museum of Colonial Art open its doors from Tuesday to Sunday, from 9:30 AM to 5 PM.